trixi-framework/TrixiParticles.jl/docs/src/general/neighborhood_search.md

     └──────────────────────────────────────────────────────────────────────────────────────────────────┘
     ```
     The keyword arguments `periodic_box_min_corner` and `periodic_box_max_corner` mentioned
-    in the TrixiNeighborhoodSearch.jl docs can also be passed to the
+    in the PointNeighbors.jl docs can also be passed to the
     [`Semidiscretization`](@ref) and will internally be forwarded to the neighborhood search.
     See the docs of [`Semidiscretization`](@ref) for more details.
     ```jldoctest semi_example; output = false